-The Port Commissioners hired Duany Plater-Zyberk & Company to design a master plan for the 113-acre site situated at the heart of the region's commercial center.
+A citizens committee selected Duany Plater-Zyberk & Company, and the Port of Kenneick hired them to design a master plan for the 113-acre site situated at the heart of the region's commercial center.
 Over the next eighteen months, DPZ will gather community input and craft strategic recommendations for roads, utilities, design standards, code amendments, key building locations and public spaces, a phasing plan and financing strategy.
 DPZ will work with retail and development experts to bring realistic and appropriate expectations to the visioning and planning process.

 Community branding research has identified the perception of a cultural deficit and a lack of a true regional "downtown" with locally authentic cafes or centrally-located pedestrian-friendly gathering places.
 "Those are the very same elements that citizens and business leaders identified and earnestly championed for in closing Vista Field," said Tim Arntzen, port executive director.
 "The former Vista Field airport site is a truly unique asset, and we've only got one chance to get it right.
 And that means involving all stakeholders in the planning."
 Added Commission President Don Barnes, "We will be listening carefully to the needs and desires of the community so that we create at Vista Field an environment and sense of place that will last for generations."